Universal Foundations of Thermodynamics: Entropy and Energy Beyond Equilibrium and Without Extensivity: What exactly do we mean by ``state'' of a system?

 The definition of a state does not impose any restrictions on the number of properties that contribute to defining it.
 In general, this number is infinite even for the most elementary systems.
 For example, for a single material point confined to a given region of space, it is known from quantum mechanics that at least one property is defined for each geometric point in the space available: the probability that the material point is in that position following a position measurement.
 This infinite set of numerical values (one per point), which contributes to defining the state, can be represented, for a particular subclass of states, by the so-called ``wave function.''

-The fact that the list of values defining the state of a system at a given instant of time is infinite,\footnote{In an engineering treatment, it will never be necessary to provide an explicit mathematical representation of the system's state.
-However, it may be comforting to know that theoretical physics has developed the necessary tools.
-Just out of curiosity, if you are interested in further reading, we can mention that this infinite list of values is sometimes representable by a function, the wave function, but more generally, it must be represented by an operator, known as the ``state or density operator,'' acting on an appropriate Hilbert space associated with the system.} means that a given system admits a vast multitude of possible states.
+The fact that the list of values defining the state of a system at a given instant of time is infinite, means that a given system admits a vast multitude of possible states.
 Two identical systems are in two different states if the values of at least one property are different for the two systems: the two infinite lists of values defining the states of the two identical systems differ in at least one of the corresponding values.

 This great variety of states is rarely mentioned in thermodynamics textbooks, which immediately restrict their treatment to stable equilibrium states, thereby also missing the opportunity to clarify the relations between mechanics and thermodynamics and to extend the treatment to nonequilibrium states, which are by far the most numerous and also the most interesting in terms of applications, as we will see.